Saransh482003/Group-4-DS-and-AI-Lab-Project/README.md

 ```bash
 docker-compose up --build
 ```
-* Acces the web app locally at `http://localhost:7860`.
+* Access the web app locally at `http://localhost:7860`.

 ### Hosting Limitations
 Due to real-time latency checks, deploying the webcam streaming script on a remote cloud server is not recommended.
 Video streaming latency through standard web protocols makes spatial guidance unsafe.
 Local or Edge deployment is mandatory for actual user testing.